SisyphusMD/archiver/README.md

 git clone https://github.com/SisyphusMD/archiver.git
 ```

-- Run the setup script to install dependencies and the Duplicacy binary, but otherwise skip the portions that create new SSH keys, RSA keys, config file, and Cron scheduling.
+- Run the setup script to install dependencies and the Duplicacy binary, and restore cron scheduling, but otherwise you can skip the portions that create new SSH keys, RSA keys, and config file.
+You will need to provide your backed up .keys/ directory and config.sh file.
 ```bash
 sudo ./archiver/setup.sh
 ```

-- Copy your prior SSH and RSA key files into the .keys directory within the project directory.
+- Copy your prior .keys directory (including your SSH and RSA key files) into the archiver directory.
 This should include **id_ed25519**, **id_ed25519.pub**, **private.pem**, and **public.pem**.

 - Copy your prior **config.sh** into the project directory.

+#### Restoring Services

 - Run the restore script once for each service you need to restore.
 ```bash